undergrad-partner-school

 Admissions

-In 2022, the school accepted 11,611 new students.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+In 2025, the school accepted 14,545 new students.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.47.
-This implies that you'll probably need a GPA above the average to secure admission.
+The latest reported average GPA of the enrolled students was 3.33.
+Therefore, the chances are that you'll need a GPA higher than the average for acceptance,.

 Average Test Scores